-The following links contain the programs you will need for this portion of the build.
+The following link contains the programs you will need for this portion of the build.

 It is probably easiest to download the whole program.
 To do that, click the download icon as highlighted in the next image.

-You can try using the programmer app as well, but it was easier for us to use a laptop.
+You can use the LEGO Mindstorms programmer app on a tablet as well, but it was easier for us to use a laptop.

-When you open the BANNERPRINT3R.ev3 program, the build instructions will be accessible within the programming environment itself.
+When you open the BANNERPRINT3R.ev3 program, the build instructions will be accessible within the LEGO Mindstorms programming environment itself.

 I would suggest reading through all the comment boxes before doing anything else!
 They were a huge help to us later on when we decided to program the alphabet ourselves.
 Later in this post, I will post a link to the complete alphabet that we built.